matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-6.md

 ## Wednesday - Crosstrain

 I've chosen to do some strength training at a local gym for my crosstraining.
 I find that keeping my upper body in "okay-ish" shape helps with long runs.
 Without it, after about 10 miles I usually end up with some ice-pick like pain jabbing between my shoulder blades.
-I may write someday what this routine looks like; suffice to stay it takes about 60 minutes and isn't liable to turn me into He-Man any time soon.
+I may write someday what this routine looks like; suffice to say it takes about 60 minutes and isn't liable to turn me into He-Man any time soon.

 ## Thursday - Tempo (5 miles)

-I've read a lot about the dreaded temp runs.
-Up until now, other than a few ill advised "push it" moments, I've stayed above the 9:00 min/mile mark.
+I've read a lot about the dreaded tempo runs.
+Up until now, other than a few ill advised "push it" moments, I've usually stayed above the 9:00 min/mile mark.
 If I'm going to get a 3:45 marathon time, however, I have to be able to hit and hold a 8:30 min/mile pace.
 That feels ambitious, but not out of reach.
 Since my runs are now starting to include some warm up/cool down times, I decided to add those to all of my workouts and push that to my watch as well.

 When Thursday dawned, my legs felt tired.
 I suspect this was the after effects of having run my speed work a bit faster than I should have, combined with the start of my "cumulative fatigue".
-I'm not looking forward to how this feels in two months, as I suspect I'm not really getting much of a taste for what comes.
+Or it's too early and I'm just imagining how I'm going to be feeling.
+Anyway.

 | Type | Distance (miles) | Pace (min/mile) | Total (min) | Total (miles) |
 | --- | ---:| ---:| ---:| ---:|